 1.3.
-Places will be allocated by periodic trials and in accordance with the criteria in the Groupings guidance document.
+Entry into Swim Squad is through a trial with the Head Coach to assess whether a swimmer is ready.
+Swimmers will be allocated a place in the sessions that best suit their ability subject to the admission criteria and coaches discretion, providing there is space.
+Swimmers may come through the Tadcaster Community Swimming Pool or York Sport Development squads, Stingrays or external enquiries managed by the Membership Secretary.
 Swimmers who have registered times on the Swim England database may be invited to trial during a training session and may be offered a place in squad at the coaches discretion based on their registered times, subject to the availability of a space.
 Swimmers will usually start with two sessions, but the coaches may suggest more if the swimmer is deemed capable.
 Progression in Swim Squad will be determined by the coaches when the swimmer is ready and when space is available.
 All notifications of membership will be made to the membership Secretary/Secretary in line with the club constitution.

 1.4.
 All swimmers will join as Category 2 (competitive swimmer).
 The exceptions to this are those who will remain under competitive age (9 years) during the whole squad calendar.
 This will be determined on an individual basis.
 (See 4.3. for minimum gala expectations).

 1.5.
 Swimmers over the age of eighteen may remain members and train with squad after school year 13 (or equivalent if left school at aged sixteen) subject to agreement from the coaches, adherence to club policies and codes of conduct and all appropriate fees being paid.
-Swimmers must have been an active member of the squad for 3 years including year 13.
-Swimmers must continue to train for a minimum of five sessions per week on a regular basis at the sessions offered at Tadcaster and York Sport (i.e. continue to live locally and attend normal training sessions).
-There will be a maximum age limit of 23 and then swimmers will have to leave squad.
-(This is currently being piloted for a 2 year period and will be reviewed regularly.)
+Swimmers must show a commitment to training and have a good attendance.

 2.1 There are two sets of fees to be paid.
 Changes to the fees will be in line with the constitution.

-- annual fees that are paid to Swim Squad which cover the SE fees and the management of Swim Squad
+- annual fees that are paid to Swim Squad which cover the Swim England fees and the management of Swim Squad

 - monthly pool fees which cover the hire of the pool and the coaches’ fees.
-These are paid directly to the Pool.
+These are paid directly to TCSP.

 2.2 The annual fee is due by 31st January of each year and is paid directly to Swim Squad.
-Monthly fees are due at the start of each month and are paid directly to the Pool.
-The Pool payment is via a direct debit scheme which needs to be organised by the individual with the Pool directly.
+Monthly fees are due at the start of each month and are paid directly to TCSP.
+The TCSP payment is via a direct debit scheme which needs to be organised by the individual with the TCSP directly.
 Any fee that is missed without prior arrangement risks the swimmer being suspended from swimming until the fees are paid.
 Suspended time will also be due as payment.
 For hardship see Section 3.

 TSS recognises that there are circumstances where members of the Swim Squad may be unable to meet the financial commitments for paying the annual subscription.
 If this is the case, the swimmer(s) parent or carer should contact the Membership Secretary or Welfare Officer – all cases will be treated with confidentiality and assessed sensitively.
-Hardship with paying fees to the Pool should be arranged directly with the Pool, who have a similar policy and the Welfare Officer can help with this.
+Hardship with paying fees to TCSP should be arranged directly with them, who have a similar policy and the Welfare Officer can help with this.

-4.2 The Pool/Swim Squad reserve the right to ask for a swimmer to be excluded from the Squad if there are no specific reasons for low attendance or the Pool/Swim Squad believe that the swimmer by not attending regularly is not benefitting from the training programme.
+4.2 TCSP/Swim Squad reserve the right to ask for a swimmer to be excluded from the Squad if there are no specific reasons for low attendance or the TCSP/Swim Squad believe that the swimmer by not attending regularly is not benefitting from the training programme.

 4.3 Swimmers are expected to attend galas.
 All swimmers are required to compete in at least 3 galas a year unless there are extenuating circumstances that the club has been made aware of, which prevent a swimmer doing so.
 Failure to meet this requirement may result in membership renewal not being offered the following year.

-5.1 The Swim Squad and Pool should be notified of all absences via the squad email address, currently firstname.lastname@example.org.
+5.1 The Swim Squad should be notified of all absences via the squad email address, currently email@example.com.

 5.2.
 Short term absence.
 The Swim Squad fees are still due if the swimmer intends to continue swimming.
-The pool will expect their fees to be paid to hold the place for the swimmer, though this will be assessed on an individual basis and should be organised directly with the Pool.
+TCSP will expect their fees to be paid to hold the place for the swimmer, though this will be assessed on an individual basis and should be organised directly with TCSP.

 5.3 Long term absence.
 These will be assessed on an individual basis as to whether a Swim Squad fee would be due and whether places can be held or not.
-Individuals will need to make arrangements directly with the Pool.
+Individuals will need to make arrangements directly with TCSP regarding monthly fees.